eagles-project/haero/docs/library.md

       // given mode index.
       std::vector<Species> aerosol_species_for_mode(int mode_index) const;
     };
     ```
+=== "Fortran"
+    ``` fortran
+    type :: modal_aerosol_config_t
+      !
+The aerosol modes in the model, in indexed order. type(mode_t), dimension(:), allocatable :: aerosol_modes
+      !
+The number of modes in the model.
+Equal to size(aerosol_modes). integer :: num_aerosol_modes
+      !
+The number of actual species that exist within each mode. integer, dimension(:), allocatable :: num_mode_species
+      ! population index offsets for modes.
+      integer, dimension(:), allocatable :: population_offsets
+      !
+The total number of distinct aerosol populations. integer :: num_aerosol_populations
+      !
+The aerosol species within each mode.
+Indexed as (mode, species). type(aerosol_species_t), dimension(:,:), allocatable :: aerosol_species
+      !
+The gas species in the model. type(gas_species_t), dimension(:), allocatable :: gas_species
+      !
+The number of gases in the model.
+Equal to size(gas_species). integer :: num_gases
+    contains
+      !
+Returns the maximum number of aerosol species found in any aerosol mode. procedure :: max_species_per_mode => m_max_species_per_mode
+      !
+Given the index of an aerosol population, retrieve its mode and ! (modal) species indices.
+      procedure :: get_mode_and_species => m_get_mode_and_species
+      !
+Given the name of a mode, retrieve its index. procedure :: aerosol_mode_index => m_aerosol_mode_index
+      !
+Given a mode index and the symbolic name of an aerosol species, retrieve ! its index within that mode
+      procedure :: aerosol_species_index => m_aerosol_species_index
+      !
+Given mode and aerosol species indices, retrieve a population index ! that can be used to access aerosol data. procedure :: population_index => m_population_index
+      !
+Given the symbolic name of a gas, retrieve its index. procedure :: gas_index => m_gas_index
+    end type
+    ```

 Once you have a modal aerosol configuration, you can answer the first two